DiegoCelisT/DiegoCelisT/README.md

 </table>

 <h1>Hello World! 👋😄</h1>
 My name is Diego Fernando.
 Mechanical Engineer who fell in love with web development, I am a nerd who likes to study and learn continuously.
-Always a professor, researcher and student, and a technology and development enthusiast.
+Always a professor, researcher, student, and a technology and development enthusiast.
 A fun and creative Colombian who lives in Brazil.
 <h2>HEY!
-Take a look at my portfolio (in portuguese): <a href="https://diegocelist.github.io/Portfolio-DiegoCelisT/index.html" target="_blank" rel="noopener"> >>Here!<< </a> 👈👈😉</h2>
+Take a look at my portfolio: <a href="https://diegocelist.github.io/Portfolio-DiegoCelisT/index.html" target="_blank" rel="noopener"> >>Here!<< </a> 👈👈😉</h2>
 <!--
 <h2>Some technologies that I work</h2>
 <hr>